CDCgov/covid19-forecast-hub/model-output/README.md

 ### `target`

-Values in the `target` column must be a character (string) and be the following specific target:
+Values in the `target` column must be a character (string) and be either one or both of the following specific target:

 -   `wk inc covid hosp`
+-   `wk inc covid prop ed visits`

 ### `horizon`